 A customer avatar is a fictional representation of your ideal customer.
 It is a representation of a company that — should you find and target them — would see value in your product and be likely to buy it.
 Having an accurate customer avatar can increase your sales team’s productivity.

-B2B data provided by Red Flag Alert can help you build an accurate customer avatar.
+The b2b prospecting tool provided by Red Flag Alert can help you build an accurate customer avatar.
 The detailed business data can help to break down customers into highly segmented groups and focus on those that have a deep need for your product.

 Once you have built your avatar, you can focus your sales efforts on other businesses that share the same characteristics.